jqueuniet/netbox-go/README.md

 has its own generator config to allow changing the way code is generated across API versions and generator releases without impacting older client versions.

+Schemas are patched before generation to work around bugs in either the generator or the upstream schema.

 ## Installation

 Import the module in your Go codebase.